theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/tableau/tableau-with-odata/extraction-odata-tableau.md

 At first we have to set the destination to OData, refer to Set [OData destination](..odata/set-odata-destination).<br>
 In Tableau click on Connect and select OData.<br>
 Paste the extraction OData URL and click Connect.<br>
-Click OK to close the connection dialog.
+Click OK to close the connection window.

 ![Tableau-Connect-OData](/img/content/Tableau-Connect-OData.png){:class="img-responsive"}